 Use subtle mime but don’t turn it into a game of charades

-Illustrative reinforcement can be very helpful when learning a language.
-Pointing to the flavour of ice-cream as you say it’s quirky name or indicating directions with complimentary hand gestures are both helpful.
+Illustrative reinforcement can be very helpful with new languages.
+Pointing to the flavour of ice cream as you say its quirky name or indicating directions with complimentary hand gestures are both helpful.
 However, let’s not get ridiculous.
-Over miming actions turns a simple conversation into a one-sided game of charades – without the excitement or humour.
+Over-miming actions turn a simple conversation into a one-sided game of charades – without the excitement or humour.
 Do that and I’ll be so distracted watching the small, impromptu theatrical performance that I’ll forget to listen to what’s being said.

 If you’re going to teach, teach properly

 Here’s a conversation I observed a few weeks ago in a hostel in Berlin between an Indian guy who was studying at university (college) in the USA and a Japanese guy who had very limited English.

 Indian guy: “What’s the plan?”